noahehall/theBookOfNoah/0current/blockchain/udacity.md

   - block
   - blockchain

+### hash

+- a digital fingerprint for information
+- data > hash fn (e.g. sha56) > hash value
+- sha256: outputs a 256 bit number

 ## bitcoin

 - the first, but now one of many blockchains
 - a type of digital currency that utilizes the blockchain to facilitate financial transactions
 - uses blocks to group and validate transactions
+- uses sha256 to create a unique hash value for each block on the blockchain